Lamborghini Huracán: Huracán LP 610-4 Sterrato (2023-2024)

 In June 2019, Lamborghini introduced an off-road concept sports car based on the Huracán Evo called the Huracán Sterrato.
 The ground clearance of the car was increased by 47 mm with the car's front approach improved by 1% and the departure angle enhanced by 6.5%.
 The wheel track is also increased by 30 mm and the Sterrato has new wide body fender flares with integrated air-intakes for improved airflow for the brakes.
 The car is fitted with 20-inch wheels with special tyres for increased grip during off-roading.
 The car also comes with a reinforced frame and integrated skidpads for protection against debris.
 Fog lights fitted at the front and a roof rack complete the aggressive exterior appearance.

 The engine is shared with the Huracán Evo and has the same output as the Evo.
-The LDVI (Lamborghini Dinamica Veicolo Integrata) system is modified and now comes with predictive logic, conceived as a sophisticated central processing unit that controls every aspect of the car's behaviour, perfectly integrating dynamic systems to anticipate driver actions and needs, translating them into a perfect driving dynamic.
+It's LDVI (Lamborghini Dinamica Veicolo Integrata) system is modified and now comes with "predictive logic", a central processing unit that controls aspects of the car's behavior, including systems that attempt to anticipate driver actions and needs.

 The production version of the Huracán Sterrato was unveiled at Art Basel in Miami on 30 November 2022.
 It is an all-terrain variant of the Hurácan.
 Changes over other variants include a 1.7-inch higher ground clearance, revamped suspension with greater travel, widened front and rear track, LED lights mounted to the front bumper, additional protective underbody sills, and Bridgestone all-terrain tires.
 In addition, it features a unique Rally mode, which optimizes the suspension and all-wheel drive system for driving on gravel, dirt, and sand.
 In November 2022, Lamborghini confirmed that the Hurácan Sterrato will be the last non-hybrid model to be launched.

 Special versions of the Sterrato are the Alpha, limited to 50 units (2023), and the Sterrato All-Terrain Ad Personam (revealed in April 2024 at the Milan Design Week), which was limited to 12 units in four different finishes: NEVE (snow), SABBIA (sand), BOSCO (green track), and TERRA (gravel).
 All have a matte black look for the roof and rear bonnet, along with the roof rails and cross bars.
 The total production of Sterratos was 1,499 examples.